 Download the Guide to Preparing a Dissertation, Thesis, or Report at Michigan Technological University to learn about the formatting requirements for these documents.
 Refer to the Graduate School’s formatting page to find document templates and additional formatting assistance.
 Students should consult with their advisor(s), committee, and graduate programs to determine program-specific requirements for their document.
 If students are using copyrighted material created by themselves or others, consult section 5.3 of the Guide and the Graduate School’s copyright website for additional guidance.

-Preparing for the defense
+Preparing for the final oral examination ("defense")

 Students should consult with their advisor(s), committee, and graduate program to determine program-specific requirements for their defense.
 Students should consult with their committee to determine an appropriate time and place for their defense.